Strikerklm96/ros_test_simple/readme.txt

 Start Ros: roscore
 	To confirm that it is working, try running roscore in another terminal, if it says it can't start, the first one worked!
+Leave the terminal that is running ros open.